MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

  3. Seasonal Integrity Order Component

  4. Seasonal Periodicity

+Final steps

+Step 1 — Check stationarity: If a time series has a trend or seasonality component, it must be made stationary before we can use ARIMA to forecast. .
+Step 2 — Difference: If the time series is not stationary, it needs to be stationarized through differencing.
+Take the first difference, then check for stationarity.
+Take as many differences as it takes.
+Make sure you check seasonal differencing as well.
+Step 3 — Filter out a validation sample: This will be used to validate how accurate our model is.
+Use train test validation split to achieve this
+Step 4 — Select AR and MA terms: Use the ACF and PACF to decide whether to include an AR term(s), MA term(s), or both.
+Step 5 — Build the model: Build the model and set the number of periods to forecast to N (depends on your needs).
+Step 6 — Validate model: Compare the predicted values to the actuals in the validation sample.

 **`FBProphet`** is a time series forecasting library released by Facebook.
 It is easier to implement and tune with more approachable and intuitive parameters and customizations.
 The API is also more similar to scikit-learn that the StatsModels models discussed previously.
 It is based on an additive regression model, which is built up from multiple regression models for various time series decomposed from the original one.
 Its core formulation has 4 separate components to address the time series’ overall trend, weekly seasonality, annual seasonality and holiday behavior (i.e. atypical days).